 It is also a good idea to call a time-out if emotions start to escalate.
 Take a break from one another and concentrate on calming activities, such as listening to music, reading, exercising, or writing in a journal.
 When you both feel calmer, try the conversation again.

-At Harmony Home Health & Hospice, a trusted provider of elder care services in Salt Lake City and surrounding communities, we understand the frustrations that may arise when dealing with a chronic health condition like COPD, and we are available to help.
+At Harmony Home Health & Hospice, a trusted provider of home care and hospice in Albuquerque and surrounding communities, we understand the frustrations that may arise when dealing with a chronic health condition like COPD, and we are available to help.
 Our friendly caregivers can help older adults and families find the right services and levels of care needed to improve quality of life, comfort, and health.
 Call us any time to learn how to get started.